 - The learner correcting his or her own (practice) spelling test is the best way for students to improve spelling.

-- Homonyms are also common spelling errors.
+- Homonyms are also common spelling errors in students and adults.

 - Difficult words are better learned when they are given special emphasis several different times.